Weakly bounded cohomology classes and a counterexample to a conjecture of Gromov

 We build $Y$ as a CW complex with one $0$-cell, five $1$-cells and four triangular $2$-cells.
 We denote the $0$-cell by $v$, and label the five $1$-cells with the letters $a$,$b$,$t$,$x$ and $y$.
 The four $2$-cells are glued as shown in Figure \ref{fig:triangoli}.
 The fundamental group of $Y$ is isomorphic to $H$, since the four triangles in Figure \ref{fig:triangoli} precisely encode the relations appearing in the presentation (\ref{eq:presentation_H}).

-We obtain a simplicial complex by subdividing every $2$-cell of $Y$ as shown in Figure \ref{fig:subdivision}.
-Then, we endow each $2$-simplex of the subdivision with the metric of a regular Euclidean triangle, and consider the resulting path metric on $Y$.
+We obtain a simplicial complex by subdividing every $2$-cell of $Y$ as shown in Figure \ref{fig:subdivision} (here, we could consider the second barycentric subdivision, which is the standard way to obtain a simplicial complex from a $\Delta$-complex, but our choice makes the rest of the proof easier).
+Then, we endow each $2$-simplex of the subdivision with the metric of a regular Euclidean triangle with side-length $1$, and consider the resulting path metric on $Y$.

-We now check that $Y$ is a locally CAT(0) metric space.
-By \cite[Chapter II, Theorems 5.2 and 5.6]{BH1999}, $Y$ is locally CAT(0) if and only if its vertex links don't contain injective loops of length less than $2\pi$.
+We now check that $Y$, as a metric space, is locally CAT(0).
+By \cite[Chapter II, Theorems 5.2 and 5.6]{BH1999}, $Y$ is locally CAT(0) if and only if its vertex links don't contain injective loops of length strictly less than $2\pi$.
+The vertex links are $1$-dimensional simplicial complexes whose $1$-simplices all have length $\pi/3$, the latter being the amplitude of all angles of the $2$-simplices of $Y$.
 For vertices distinct from $v$ (coming from the subdivision of a $1$-cell or $2$-cell), this conditions is very easily checked.
 We now consider the link of $v$.